Tesla : prices China-made Model 3 at 328,000 yuan as China plan accelerates | MarketScreener

 The higher-end version of the Model 3 will still be imported from the United States.

-Investors are focused on whether the gross profit margin on the Model 3 will remain around 20 percent in China.
+Investors are focussed on whether the gross profit margin on the Model 3 will remain around 20 percent in China.

 CRUCIAL PRODUCTION